Last updated on October 29th, 2022

 Some random facts

 77. France also collects the highest wealth tax in Europe.

 78. A fun fact: April Fool’s Day (1st of April) is believed to have originated in France.

 79. The Statue of Liberty was a gift from the people of France to the United States of America.
 It was built by Gustave Eiffel, the man who also constructed the Eiffel Tower.

-81. Research concluded that at least thirty four percent of the French population can speak English fluently.
+81. The research concluded that at least thirty-four percent of the French population can speak English fluently.